 If you want to send data in multiple streams, and you have multiple instances of the DataStream behavior in your configuration's rule tree, make sure you add all these streams in every instance of this behavior for your property.
 Incoming requests can hit only one instance of the DataStream behavior at once, and if that instance is missing the streams in question, they will not send data.
-See Property Configuration logic in the Property Manager guide for details.
+For details, see Property Configuration logic in the Property Manager guide.

 You chose the

 Stream1 stream as the default stream, and

 Stream3 as secondary streams with different destinations.
 Choose